 We all have possessions that we are attached to and keep for sentimental reasons, their potential use, or their intrinsic value.
-Many of us also have at least one ‘junk drawer’ full of items that we never quite know what to do with but are not comfortable getting rid of.
 It is when the accumulation of possessions begins to affect daily activities and quality of life that there is cause for concern.
 If the accumulation of possessions results in safety issues, the inability to function in the home, and causes significant distress, it is likely that someone is struggling with issues related to hoarding behavior.

 What is Hoarding?

 It is very important to understand that hoarding is NOT about the STUFF.
 The STUFF is a result of a multitude of underlying issues.
 These issues must be addressed in order for someone to learn the skills and strategies necessary to manage the behavior and maintain change.

 Hoarding is a progressive and chronic condition.
 According to the International OCD Foundation (IOCDF), hoarding is a complex disorder that is made up of three connected problems:

 In 2014, hoarding was recognized as its own distinct disorder and called Hoarding Disorder.
 (IOCDF) Individuals struggling with Hoarding Disorder often also struggle with other mental health disorders such as depression, anxiety, ADD/ADHD, and OCD.
 Additionally, research has shown that those struggling with Hoarding Disorder have cognitive processing issues that affect decision making and problem solving.